 Not sure what version of Windows is running on your computer?

 The Internet is an exciting arena of learning, but also a place in which opportunists seek the unwitting and innocent.
-The blogs on the following link are a great place to look at the top questions people are asking and to chat with industry experts.
-Connect with like-minded people, a community interested in keeping informed, and helping create a safe environment of exploration for children, students, the elderly, and you.
+The following page is a great place to look at the top security questions that people are asking, as well as tips and articles that can help you create a safe exploration environment for children, students, the elderly, and yourself.

 Avoid viruses: email-attachments and macro security